DyfanJones/noctua/cran-comments.md

 ## Release Summary
-This release brings increase consistency through out the package.
+This release brings new a feature to the package.

 **New Features**
-* Before utility sql queries would return just data.frame format regardless of backend parser.
-Now utility queries will return data in the format aligned with the backend parse i.e. data.table or tibble.
-This change only affects utility sql queries and makes the package more consistent.
+* noctua now supports keyboard interrupt. `AWS Athena` queries will now be stop when a keyboard interrupt happens within R.

 ## Examples Note:
 * All R examples with `\dontrun` have been given a note warning users that `AWS credentials` are required to run